Rahul0598/blog-source/content/posts/Satellite/index.md

 That said, speacialized instruments like **ECOSTRESS** have been successfully deployed on the ISS for other forms of Earth observation.

 Ultimately, astronaut photos of storms may be a small piece of the puzzle, but they offer something no model or satellite can: a human glimpse of the Earth, seen from just above the clouds.
 They are a beautiful and scientifically valuable complement to the global network of radars, buoys, satellites, and supercomputers.

+*This post was inspired by Samantha Harvey's beautiful novel, Orbital.*